JavaScript framework

 Emitter

-class is used to emit custom events in our system; this is a subclass of the Namespace
+The Emitter class is used to emit custom events in our system by creating dedicated emitters.
+Its TypeScript signature is as follows:

 constructor(crossOrigin?: boolean, namespace?: string);